Saturday, July 11, 2015

 16 So, because you are lukewarm--neither hot nor cold--I am about to spit you out of my mouth.
 (NASB)

-Hopefully, this answers you question, but if you need any more info, please ask away.
+Hopefully, this answers your question, but if you need any more info, please ask away.
 Just be aware that it may be weeks before I respond due to many deadlines nearing in my personal and vocational life.

 God bless.

-Great explanation, as always!
+1. Great explanation, as always!
 I feel so blessed to be part of your church family!
 My faith has grown in leaps and bounds under your tutelage.
 God bless you!

 ReplyDelete